 COVID-19 rent relief to be extended

 The Retail and Other Commercial Leases (COVID-19) Regulation 2022 rent relief provisions have now been extended until 13 March 2022.
 These provisions allow eligible tenants to require their landlords to negotiate rent relief on commercial and retail tenancies.
-Relief should be structured with at least 50% in the form of a waiver and the balance a deferral.
-The magnitude of the relief is to proportionate to the tenant’s decline in turnover.
+Relief should be structured with at least 50% in the form of a waiver and the balance of a deferral.
+The magnitude of the relief is proportionate to the tenant’s decline in turnover.
 For more details, please click here.

 Commercial Landlord Hardship Grant is to be extended